Kustom (cars)

-Early '50s Buick mild Kustom with wide whites, new grille and trim spears, lakes pipes, Appletons, and flame job.
+Early '50s Buick mild Kustom with wide whites, new grille and trim spears, lake pipes, Appletons, and flame job.

 Kustoms are modified cars from the 1930s to the early 1960s, done in the customizing styles of that time period.
 The usage of a "K" for "Kustom" rather than a "C", is believed to have originated with George Barris.

 Styling

 This style generally consists of, but is not limited to, starting with a 2-door coupe and making changes such as: